Shreyassm1/possible_names/README.md

 # Possible_Names Logs

+## Summary:
+1. Manualy tried to understand v1,v2,v3 - found out about max_results and its range and also the pattern of strings.
+2. Wrote scripts for brute force to understand constraints.
+3. Used ffuf and postman to find "help" and look for "hints" which eventually led me to the "solution".
+4. Used max_results, max_results_range and time constraints for sending requests to the API, to optimize the code.
+5. Implemented a BFS - queue method to cover more base cases for the search feature.
+6. Separated the scripts for different versions so that they could be run simultaneously.

+## The entire process was logged with screenshots

 ### Log 1 - Observations about versions and types of possible queries checked manually in browser

 ##### V1